dmbarbour/glas/docs/GrammarLogicProg.md

 * *Explicit translations.* We could allow more precise renames, such as renaming 'integer' to 'int' in foo.
 This would be useful for adapting mixins to another target, for conflict avoidance, and for community localization.
 Ideally, renames can be abstracted for reuse.

+* *Containers.* A hierarchical namespace can be treated as a record-like container if we can easily rewrite things based on prefix: move `f/` to the root, simultaneously move everything else into an anonymous namespace.

 * *Export Lists.* We could make it easy to restrict which symbols a grammar exports, perhaps renaming at the same time.
 All other symbols would be moved into an anonymous namespace.
 This could be useful to control conflicts.

 * *Annotations by naming convention.* For example, annotate `integer` by defining `anno/integer/type` and `anno/integer/doc`.
 This makes annotations accessible and extensible, subject to the same refactoring and abstraction as all other data, and mitigates specialized syntax for annotations to a syntactic sugar.